-Our main capital resources are service specific grants, third- party contributions, capital receipts, contributions from revenue and borrowing.
+Our main capital resources are service specific grants, third-party contributions, capital receipts, contributions from revenue and borrowing.
 When assessing the level of planned capital investment to undertake, we make a judgement about the level of capital resources that are likely to be available over the period of the programme.
 We aim to optimise the use of all other available sources before using borrowing to fund our capital programme.
-The funding of the capital programme is outlined in the chart below:
+The funding of the capital programme is outlined in the chart below.

-Based on current estimates, WCC is expecting to spend £751.5m capital over the next 5 years.
+Based on current estimates, we expect to spend £844.9m capital over the next 5 years.
 A breakdown of the capital programme is attached to the capital budget resolution and analysis of the allocations is included in the technical appendix.
-Future capital priorities not yet included in the capital programme are included in Annex D to the technical appendix.
+Future capital priorities not yet included in the capital programme are included in the capital budget resolution and Annex B to the technical appendix.

-The Council's strategy for its borrowing is set out in the Treasury Management Strategy and takes account of factors such as interest rates and the spreading of loan repayment dates to reduce risk.
+Our borrowing strategy is set out in the Treasury Management Strategy and takes account of factors such as interest rates and the spreading of loan repayment dates to reduce risk.
 The technical appendix outlines the approach taken to assessing sustainability and affordability of the capital programme and illustrates the effect of borrowing decisions on the revenue budget.
 Prudential indicators will be approved as part of the Treasury Management Strategy.

-The basis for the delivery of the overall capital programme is subject to Member approval:
+The basis for the delivery of the overall capital programme is:

-- £35.600 million new borrowing annually, funded as part of the revenue proposals for the 2022-27 Medium Term Financial Strategy. - £12.185 million of maintenance allocations funded from a top slice of this borrowing and are strictly cash limited. - £2.515 million to fund business as usual replacement of assets funded from a top slice of the annual borrowing. - The balance of the £35.600 million annual borrowing (£20.900 million) will be allocated to the Capital Investment Fund where services will be invited to submit business cases relating to pipeline projects to bid for funding throughout the year.

-• All capital receipts (excluding those from the disposal of schools) are used to offset the need for additional borrowing.
-Exceptions to this policy are only considered when as part of an invest-to-save project such that investing the capital receipt will result in larger levels of offsetting additional borrowing or greater revenue savings than would have been achieved by simply offsetting planned debt (or if previously agreed by Members as being earmarked for a particular purpose).

-- The disposal profile of capital receipts will be used to inform the MTFS and revenue savings targets by offsetting the revenue cost impact of new borrowing. - The base level of investment in the school stock is fixed at the level of government capital grant for schools plus receipts generated from the sale of school assets and developer contributions.
+- £40.7 million new borrowing annually, funded as part of the revenue proposals for the 2022-27 Medium Term Financial Strategy. - £10.3 million of maintenance allocations funded from a top slice of this borrowing, uprated annually for inflation and strictly cash limited.
+Inflation allocations expected to increase from £0.5m in 2022/23 to £2.5m by the end of 2026/27. - £3.0 million to fund business as usual replacement of assets funded from a top slice of the annual borrowing. - The balance of the £40.7 million annual borrowing (£30.6 million in 2022/23) will be allocated to the Capital Investment Fund where services will be commissioned to prepare business cases relating to pipeline projects for funding throughout the year. - All capital receipts (excluding those from the disposal of schools) are used to offset the need for additional borrowing.
+Exceptions to this policy are only considered when as part of an invest-tosave project such that investing the capital receipt will result in larger levels of offsetting additional borrowing or greater revenue savings than would have been achieved by simply offsetting planned debt (or if previously agreed by Members as being earmarked for a particular purpose). - The disposal profile of capital receipts will be used to inform the MTFS and revenue savings targets by offsetting the revenue cost impact of new borrowing. - The base level of investment in the school stock is fixed at the level of government capital grant for schools plus receipts generated from the sale of school assets and developer contributions.
 Circa £3 million of the government grant forms an annual contribution to the cost of school maintenance.
 The remainder of funding is used to invest in the provision of additional places. - The base level of investment in the maintenance of Warwickshire's highways and street lighting and casualty reduction is fixed at the level of government grant for this purpose. - Contributions from developers are maximised and applied to appropriate schemes ahead of Council resources whenever possible.